-ShipBob is one of the top order fulfillment companies in the U.S. It has almost two dozen U.S. locations and six international fulfillment centers, and the company provides a range of services for many eCommerce clients.
+ShipBob is one of the top smart fulfillment choices in the U.S. It has almost two dozen U.S. locations and six international fulfillment centers, and the company provides a range of services for many eCommerce clients.
 However, ShipBob isn’t the best eCommerce fulfillment choice for every brand despite its size and reach.
 Here’s what the 3PL does well and when you should look for ShipBob alternatives.

 Fulfillment isn’t a one-size-fits-all service